 Are you Well-Architected?

-More often, than not, it’s hard to answer that question with a simple yes or no. Cloud implementation is complex, and it’s not easy to be confident about decisions made by you/your team, or if they’ll stand the test of time.
-AWS has made this easier, by giving you all the tools you need to implement and operate your workloads, with the awesome AWS Well-Architected Framework (WAF).
-This framework gives us a structured approach to compare our cloud use against Amazon’s best practices, with pointers on how to improve over time.
+More often, than not, it’s hard to answer that question with a simple yes or no. Cloud implementation is complex, and it’s not easy to be confident about the decisions made by you/your team, or if they’ll stand the test of time.
+AWS has made this easier, by providing the awesome AWS Well-Architected Framework (WAF).
+This framework provides a structured approach to compare your cloud environment against Amazon’s best practices, with pointers on how to improve over time.

-If your organization is just getting started on AWS, the WAF helps kick-off the planning process to build a sturdy foundation for a scalable and flexible cloud that meets technical, as well as business needs.
-For businesses already on the cloud, a complete WAF review can provide critical feedback and measurement on your cloud journey.
+If your organization is just getting started on AWS, the WAF helps kick-off the planning process to build a sturdy foundation for a scalable and flexible cloud infrastructure that meets technical and business needs.
+For businesses already on cloud, a complete WAF review can help gain critical feedback and measurement on their cloud journey.

 AWS Well-Architected Review

-Once you’ve started using the framework, it helps conduct AWS Well-Architected Reviews to encourage a consistent and structured approach.
-If you’re looking to rapidly benchmark applications, infrastructure, and cloud operations, AWS Well-Architected Review can enable it by helping you architect, build, migrate, and optimize architectures that follow AWS best practices and guidelines.
-Initially, only AWS Solution Architects could conduct Well-Architected Reviews, however, this changed recently as AWS opened it up to a few select partners who can perform reviews.
+Once you’ve started using the framework, an AWS Well-Architected Review encourages you to follow a consistent and structured approach.
+If you’re looking to rapidly benchmark applications, infrastructure, and cloud operations, the review enables you to architect, build, migrate, and optimize architectures that follow AWS best practices and guidelines.

 - Design Principles: For each pillar, there are design principles that must be considered and addressed while designing cloud-based implementations.

-- Remediation: Based on the analysis, we deliver recommendations with insights into what’s working and what’s not.
+- Remediation: Based on the analysis, you are provided recommendations with insights into what’s working and what’s not.
 These results are not a scorecard; they are a measurement.
-The framework will change over time, so this provides critical feedback on your current approach.
+The framework will change over time, so it provides critical feedback on your current approach.

-Remediation of items identified during the review will help optimize your current workloads and cloud consumption costs.
+Remediation of items identified during the review help optimize your current workloads and cloud consumption costs.
 Need more reasons to do it?
-AWS is also sweetening the pot by providing billing credits for clients who execute a Well-Architected Review and begin the remediation process.
+AWS is also sweetening the pot by providing billing credits for customers who execute a Well-Architected Review and begin the remediation process.

 Why You Need A Well-Architected Review